Evidence of Potts-Nematic Superfluidity in a Hexagonal $sp^2$ Optical Lattice: Abstract

-\begin{sciabstract} Nematicity is a long-range orientational order associated with rotation-symmetry breaking in the presence of translational invariance, borne out of the description of classical liquid crystals~\cite{2000_Chaikin_Book}.
-This order also emerges in interacting electrons and has been found to largely intertwine with multi-orbital correlation in high-temperature superconductivity, where Ising nematicity arises from a four-fold rotation symmetry $C_4$ brokendown to $C_2$~\cite{2010_Fisher_Science,2014_Schmalian_NatPhys}.
-Here we report an observation of a bosonic superfluid with a three-state ($\mathbb{Z}_3$) quantum nematic order, dubbed ``Potts-nematicity", in a system of ultracold atoms loaded in an excited band of a hexagonal optical lattice described by an $sp^2$-orbital hybridized model~\cite{2011_Lewenstein_NatPhys,2016_Li_RPP}.
-This Potts-nematic superfluid spontaneously breaks a three-fold rotation symmetry of the lattice, qualitatively distinct from the Ising nematicity.
+As in between liquid and crystal phases lies a nematic liquid crystal, which breaks rotation with preservation of translation symmetry, there is a nematic superfluid phase bridging a superfluid and a supersolid.
+The nematic order also emerges in interacting electrons and has been found to largely intertwine with multi-orbital correlation in high-temperature superconductivity, where Ising nematicity arises from a four-fold rotation symmetry $C_4$ broken down to $C_2$.
+Here we report an observation of a three-state ($\mathbb{Z}_3$) quantum nematic order, dubbed ``Potts-nematicity", in a system of cold atoms loaded in an excited band of a hexagonal optical lattice described by an $sp^2$-orbital hybridized model.
+This Potts-nematic quantum state spontaneously breaks a three-fold rotation symmetry of the lattice, qualitatively distinct from the Ising nematicity.
 Our field theory analysis shows that the Potts-nematic order is stabilized by intricate renormalization effects enabled by strong inter-orbital mixing present in the hexagonal lattice.
-This discovery paves a way to investigate quantum vestigial orders~\cite{2019intertwined_Schmalian_ARCMP} in multi-orbital atomic superfluids. \end{sciabstract}
+This discovery paves a way to investigate quantum vestigial orders in multi-orbital atomic superfluids.

-In electronic materials, the existence of nematic order has been established in high temperature superconductors such as cuprates~\cite{2010_Fradkin_CMP} and iron-based superconductors~\cite{2010_Fisher_Science,2014_Schmalian_NatPhys,2016_Si_NRM,2019intertwined_Schmalian_ARCMP}.
+In electronic materials, the existence of nematic order~\cite{2000_Chaikin_Book} has been established in high temperature superconductors such as cuprates~\cite{2010_Fradkin_CMP} and iron-based superconductors~\cite{2010_Fisher_Science,2014_Schmalian_NatPhys,2014_Schmalian_NatPhys,2016_Si_NRM,2019intertwined_Schmalian_ARCMP}.
 The quantum liquid crystal phase is of great importance to the fundamental understanding of high temperature superconductivity.
 The investigation of intertwined vestigial orders in multi-orbital superconductivity that incorporates nematicity has been attracting much attention~\cite{2019intertwined_Schmalian_ARCMP} in recent years.
 In these superconducting materials, an Ising nematic order is most predominantly observed, where the nematic orientation has only two choices.
 In such systems, what drives the nematic order has ambiguity for it is difficult to separate the electron correlation effects from material structural transitions~\cite{2014_Schmalian_NatPhys}.